dreamcatcher-tech/network/Inbox/2023-11-01 1427 OpenIT with HAL.md

 Reputation of the supplier comes into question if the QA fails the work or has to go back and forth a lot.

 Is it enough to have a consultant that acts as a cost cutter survivie on reputation, and always broker the service providers ?

+All change control needs a rollback plan with cost.
+Basically drive the org thru atomic changes.